-Brazilian President meets PM Modi; trade, investment relations in focus
+Brazilian President, PM Modi hold talks to boost ties, ink 15 pacts

-New Delhi, Jan 25: Brazilian President Jair Bolsonaro, who is on a four-day visit beginning Friday met prime minister Narendra Modi today.
-The two leaders will hold talks with an aim to "re-energise" the bilateral strategic partnership by boosting trade and investment, and deepening cooperation in key sectors such as defence and energy.
+New Delhi, Jan 25: Brazilian President Jair Bolsonaro, who is on a four-day visit beginning on Friday met prime minister Narendra Modi today.
+The two leaders on Saturday inked 15 agreements to boost cooperation in a wide range of areas like trade and investment, oil and gas, cybersecurity and information technology.

 Bolsonaro, during his first visit to India after assuming power, will be the chief guest at India's 71st Republic Day Parade on January 26.